UltraUnitilezer9909/Project-Eradication-DBV/README.md

 The commanding officers at both organizations recognize the urgency of the situation and issue a direct order: investigate the mysterious planet without delay.

-Bound by the weight of destiny, the hunters set their course for Areoz, determined to uncover the truth hidden within its enigmatic depths.
-They brace themselves for the unknown, fully aware that their journey will bring them face to face with the formidable Ahrazxia and her legion of Xians.

 With each step closer to their destination, the hunters sense an air of unease enveloping the planet.
 Their keen eyes discern a peculiar sight—a mysterious space station orbiting Areoz.
 Strangely, it bears no recognizable insignia of the SIA or IEN but instead features inscriptions in an unfamiliar, cryptic language.
 A foreboding silence blankets the hunters' ship as its sensors pick up an unusual energy signature emanating from the station, locking onto their vessel like a malevolent gaze.

 The ship's radar blares a warning, signaling the presence of imminent threats closing in on their position.
 Panic seizes the hunters, their hearts pounding with trepidation.
 Realizing the gravity of the situation, they hastily relay the distress call to both the SIA and IEN, detailing the relentless assault they face at the hands of unknown entities.